frePPLe/frepple/doc/model-reference/resource-skills.rst

                                   | A lower number indicates that this resource is preferred
                                     when the skill is required.
 This field is used when the search policy of the load is PRIORITIY.
+                                  | When the priority is 0, the resource is not automatically
+                                    assigned to use the skill.
+Only a planner can manually assign manufacturing orders to the resource.
 =============== ================= ===========================================================